Home > Analyses > Energy > Marathon Petroleum Corporation

 Marathon Petroleum Corporation49.6B

-Marathon Petroleum ranks 3rd among its competitors with a market cap about 12% smaller than the leader.
-It stands above both the average market cap of the top 10 and the sector median.
-The company trails its closest rival by approximately 12.31%, indicating a moderate gap in scale.
+Marathon Petroleum Corporation ranks 3rd among its competitors.
+Its market cap equals 1.15 times that of the leader, Phillips 66.
+The company stands above both the average market cap of the top 10 and the sector median.
+It trails its closest rival by approximately 14.6%, highlighting a notable gap.

 Comparisons with competitors